Executive order: United States

 The degree to which the president has the power to use executive orders to set policy for independent federal agencies is disputed.
 Many orders specifically exempt independent agencies, but some do not.
 Executive Order 12866 has been a particular matter of controversy; it requires cost-benefit analysis for certain regulatory actions.
+Executive Order 12954, issued by Bill Clinton in 1995, attempted to prevent the federal government from contracting with organizations that had strike-breakers on the payroll: a federal appeals court ruled that the order conflicted with the National Labor Relations Act and overturned the order.